 Field/Laboratory

-In the laboratory, total fish length (TL) were measured to the nearest millimeter and pairs of sagittae (largest otolith of the fish inner ear) were extracted, cleaned with distilled water, died and stored in microtubes.
+In the laboratory, total fish length (TL) were measured to the nearest millimeter and pairs of sagittae (largest otolith of the fish inner ear) were extracted, cleaned with distilled water, dried and stored in microtubes.

 For each species, otolith were cut transversely, using a diamond disc saw (Presi Mecatome T210) to obtain a section of 500 µm.
 Sections were then fixed on a glass side with a thermoplastic glue (Crystalbond TM).
 Sections of small otolith were obtain by sanding both side.
 Otolith were sanded with abrasive disc of decreasing grain size (2 400, 1 200 grains cm-²) and polished with 0.25 µm diameter diamonds suspension in order to be closest to the nucleus.
 All sections were photographed under Leica DM750 light microscope with Leica ICC50 HD microscope camera and LAS software (Leia Microsystems).
 When section were too large, multiple photographs were taken and assembled in one with Photostitch software (Canon).